 - Providing neutral space where ideas could be explored and conversations could be had, free from short term pressures.

-Since 2015, the Centre has hosted a biennial symposium which brings together scholars, policy-makers and practitioners to explore, discuss and share insights about our collective mission to raise aspirations for educational attainment.
+The Centre hosted biennial symposiums in 2015, 2017 and 2019 to bring together scholars, policy-makers and practitioners to explore, discuss and share insights about our collective mission to raise aspirations for educational attainment.

 Our Patron, Mrs Frances Underwood, wrote after the first Education Transforms symposium: